McMahonLab/TaxAss/README.md

 Workflow Summary
 ---
-1. Formatting
+0. Formatting
   * Format all nucleotide sequence files such that they follow the example given in `scripts\FWonly_7Sept2015.fasta`
   * Format the taxonomic databases such that follow the example given in `scripts/FWonly_7Sept2015.taxonomy`.

+1. BLAST Database Creation

+    `makeblastdb -dbtype nucl -in custom.fasta -input_type fasta -parse_seqids -out custom.db`

 Detailed Workflow Instructions and Notes
 ---

-1. Formatting of nucleotide sequences and taxonomic databases
+0. Formatting of nucleotide sequences and taxonomic databases

     Reformat `fasta` files of nucleotide sequences to have no whitespace in the seqID line.
 BLAST does not parse whitespace well, and will consider any text after a space to be a comment.
 Having BLAST IDs that don't match the full comment line of the `fasta` file break the script `fetch_fastas_with_seqIDs.py`. **This file of sequences to be classified will be called `otus.fasta`.**